 - Restore Active Directory data on the computer.
 Displays the computer name where the Active Directory® data will be restored. - Change.
 Click Change to change the target computer, and then complete the Change Target Computer dialog box.
-In the Computer name box, type the NetBIOS name, DNS name, or IP address of the computer where you want to perform a restore. - A restore on a computer different from the backup source can have serious, unexpected consequences that can prevent the system from starting and require that you reinstall the system. - Next.
+In the Computer name box, type the NetBIOS name, DNS name, or IP address of the computer where you want to perform a restore. - Account used to access the target computer.
+Specifies the account to access your target computer. - Change.
+Click Change to specify an account in the dialog box that opens.
+This account must have administrative rights to the target computer.
+If the target computer is in Directory Services Restore Mode, you must supply the user logon name and password of the Directory Services Restore Mode Administrator.

+A restore on a computer different from the backup source can have serious, unexpected consequences that can prevent the system from starting and require that you reinstall the system.

+Next.
 Click Next to connect to the target computer.
 No backup data is transferred at this stage.